LabourList: Personnel

 Following the forced resignation of founder-editor Draper after a few months at the helm, the editorship passed to staffer Alex Smith in May 2009.
 After the election, Smith took a sabbatical to work as Director of Communications and Campaigns for Ed Miliband's successful Labour leadership campaign, after which he continued to work for Miliband.

 In December 2010, Mark Ferguson, who was acting editor of LabourList from June, took over the role on a permanent basis.
 He remained editor until May 2015, when he became a senior adviser to Liz Kendall in her Labour leadership campaign.
+Ferguson later became the MP for Gateshead Central and Whickham at the 2024 general election.

 In 2013, LabourList appointed two new directors, and started a fundraising campaign led by Peter Mandelson and John Prescott.
 The new directors were Benjamin Wegg-Prosser, Managing Partner of the strategic advisory firm Global Counsel and former Director of Strategic Communications at 10 Downing Street, and Greg Jackson, co-founder of C360 (later acquired by Tangent) which provided the software that runs the Labour Party website.

 In February 2016 Peter Edwards, a former PPC, journalist and press secretary for Chris Leslie when he was shadow Chancellor and shadow Chief Secretary to the Treasury, became the new editor.
 Tom Happold remained Executive Editor.

 On 7 February 2018, Sienna Rodgers was announced as the new editor.

 In April 2020, David Kogan, author of two histories of the Labour Party in 1981 and 2019, became a director of LabourList.
+He resigned as director in April 2025, a month before he was endorsed as chair of the Independent Football Regulator.

 On 8 April 2022, Sienna Rodgers left LabourList to become senior writer of The House magazine.
 Elliot Chappell was announced as the new editor.

-In December 2022, Elliot Chappell announced he was stepping down as editor and pursing a career in the law.
-Katie Neame was promoted to Senior Reporter, Cathleen Clarke was hired as Business Manager and Morgan Jones was hired as a reporter.
+In December 2022, Elliot Chappell announced he was stepping down as editor and pursuing a career in the law.
+Tom Belger joined as its new editor in April 2023.